 The parts we make are not limited by the build volumes of the printers.
 By bonding parts together we are able to make extremely large parts without sacrificing part strength.

-If you’ve worked with us before or are aware of our expertise, then you’ll know that a lot of our time is spent 3D printing & 3D Scanning.
+If you’ve worked with us before or know our expertise, you understand we spend a lot of time 3D printing & 3D scanning.
 We spend it within our temperature-controlled unit at our site in Bromsgrove, Worcestershire.
 For more details, check out this article.

 …the 3D scanning projects that are so large we have to go off-site

-But not all of our time is spent on-site.
+We don’t spend all our time on-site.
 We very often take our 3D scanning skills off-site, particularly when we’re capturing larger projects that are simply far too big to take back to our base.

 For instance, plant rooms and boiler rooms, or brownfield sites, as we like to call them.
-We’re often asked to capture them to provide our clients with a clear view of exactly what’s within the space, i.e. every hidden pipe, wires, hidden capacity.
+Clients often ask us to capture these spaces to give them a clear view of everything inside, including hidden pipes, wires, and capacity.
 Having this clarity enables them to know what they can and can’t change.
 In addition, if they ever want to clear the spaces, it tells them in advance exactly how much room they’ve got to work with.
-Without being caught out by any unforeseen surprises.
+Unforeseen surprises don’t catch us.

 These scans were carried out using the Artec Ray 3D scanner.
 This is our largest 3D scanner of choice because of the laser dot technology and excellent software for data alignment.
 From a client perspective, this means we carry out our work quickly (we can easily capture 100 square metres in a day).
 As well as, cover everything (right down to the smallest detail), and all with unfaltering accuracy.